 Silicon Motion (SIMO) Gets a Buy Rating from B.Riley FBR

-B.Riley FBR analyst Craig Ellis maintained a Buy rating on Silicon Motion (SIMO) today and set a price target of $65.00.
-The company’s shares closed last Monday at $45.89.
+B.Riley FBR analyst Craig Ellis reiterated a Buy rating on Silicon Motion (SIMO) today and set a price target of $65.00.
+The company’s shares closed last Monday at $48.94.

 See today’s analyst top recommended stocks >>